agherzan/git-mirror-me-action/README.md

 ## LICENSE

-The repository is [reuse](https://reuse.software/) compliant.
-This project is released under the [MIT](COPYING.MIT) license.
+This repository is [reuse](https://reuse.software/) compliant and it is released under the [MIT](COPYING.MIT) license.